Healthy Recipes Blog

 Keto crepes are piled on a plate.

 Unlike many other coconut flour goodies, these do not taste eggy.
-They are very similar to traditional crepes, but they are more fragile, more difficult to flip, and tear more easily, so you should be extra careful when flipping them:
+They are very similar to traditional crepes, but they are more fragile, more difficult to flip, and tear more easily, so you should be extra careful when flipping them.
+I use two wide spatulas, as shown in the photo below.

 Flipping a crepe in the skillet.